oxidecomputer/third-party-api-clients/gusto/README.md

 let gusto = Client::new_from_env(
     String::from("token")
     String::from("refresh-token")
-    String::from("company-id")
 );
 ```

-It is okay to pass empty values for token, refresh_token, and company_id.
+It is okay to pass empty values for token and refresh_token.
 In
 the initial state of the client, you will not know these values.

 To start off a fresh client and get a token and refresh_token, use the following.